Smith Brothers Family Foundation Inc

 While the foundation does not specify formal priority areas, known 2023 grant recipients suggest focus areas include:

-• Children and Family Services: Support for organizations like Place of Hope and National Center for Families
+• Children and Family Services: Support for organisations like Place of Hope and National Center for Families

 • Community Development: Grants to community foundations including Palm Beach Community Foundation

-• Health and Medical: Support for health-related organizations including Alzheimer's Association
+• Health and Medical: Support for health-related organisations including Alzheimer's Association

 What They Don't Fund